noahmirtes/job-search-engine/README.md

 This repo is a personal, local-first job search pipeline.

-The idea is simple: pull job results from Google Jobs through SerpApi, save the raw responses so nothing valuable gets lost, turn those results into normalized job rows, score them with Ollama, and export a spreadsheet that is actually usable when you're reviewing jobs.
+The idea is simple: pull job results from Google Jobs through SerpApi, save the raw responses, turn those results into normalized job rows, score them with Ollama, and export a spreadsheet that is actually usable when you're reviewing jobs.

-This is not an auto-apply bot.
-It is not trying to be a full SaaS app either.
-It is more like a practical filtering and review tool for one person running their own search.

 ## What it does